-In-app purchases enable users to pay for virtual goods, like premium content, digital goods, and subscriptions, securely within your app.
+In-app purchase lets people pay for virtual goods, like premium content, digital goods, and subscriptions, securely within your app.
 You can also promote and offer in-app purchases directly through the App Store.
-Use Apple Pay or other payment methods to sell physical goods and services, like groceries and gym memberships.
+For guidance on supporting digital subscriptions, see Subscriptions.

 Let people experience your app before making a purchase.
 Users may be more inclined to invest in paid features after they’ve enjoyed your app and discovered its value.

 Design an integrated shopping experience.
 People shouldn’t think they’ve entered a different app when they browse and purchase your digital products.
 Present products and handle transactions in a way that feels at home in your app.

 Use simple, succinct product names and descriptions.
 It’s best when people can scan a set of products quickly to find the ones they’re interested in.
 Use plain, direct language and titles that don’t truncate or wrap.

 Use the default confirmation sheet.
 When someone initiates an in-app purchase, the system displays a confirmation sheet to avoid accidental purchases.
 Don’t attempt to modify or replicate this sheet.

 For marketing and business guidance, see In-App Purchase, Offering Subscriptions, and Promoting Your In-App Purchases.
 For developer guidance, see StoreKit > In-App Purchase.
 For information about what you can and can’t sell in your app, including in-app purchase usage requirements and restrictions, see App Store Review Guidelines.